 - Before applying, shovel and remove as much snow and ice as possible.

 - Apply the product sparingly in the area of highest foot traffic.

 - Apply the product away from the base of the building.

 - In the spring, wash down sidewalks, steps, and areas near vegetation to help disperse the residue of the product.

 Source: New York Landmarks Conservancy:

-Renaissance Development, a leader in brick restoration and historic preservation, specializes in the restoration of a historic brick building’s mortar joints using traditional methods (tuckpointing) and materials.
+Renaissance Development, a leader in brick restoration and historic preservation, specializes in residential exterior tuckpointing.
+We use traditional methods and materials in the restoration of a historic brick building’s mortar joints.
 Contact us for a free site visit and project quote.